zishanqin/zishanqin/README.md

 ### Hi there 👋
-I am a girl programmer/coder who is committed to becoming an all-round academic.
+I am a girl programmer who is committed to becoming an all-round academic.
 - I am an active competitive programmers.
 - I enjoy programming in C++ and Python, and can also code in Java, Haskell, Ada, Assembly and so on.
 - I am currently studying in the field of AIML, I enjoy DL and NN related optimisation questions.